tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body.md

 > Rightly seen, there remains *a single path of evolution* that, regardless of time, *is identical for life and for art.*
 (p.
 249)

 A person's superficial qualities veils the content of their personality.
-Demographics in particular can lead to erroneous expectations.
+Demographics in particular can lead to erroneous expectations: assuming a person will like something or act a certain way because they are female, old, black or asian or jewish or whatever, can lead to mistakes.

 > By using subject matter or even particular form alone, figurative art always shows a descriptive,
 > literary side that veils the purely plastic expression of line, color, and relationships.
 (p.
 251)

-It is easier for me to define what equilibrium is *not* - for example, the images in my experimental "Mondrianesque" gallery - than to define what it *is:*
+For me, it is easier for me to define what equilibrium is *not* - for example, the images in my experimental "Mondrianesque" gallery - than to define what it *is.*
 The increasingly wide gap between rich and poor certainly belies a huge amount of disequilibrium.
+Disequilibrium is likewise apparent in the entire range of abusive relationships, from mansplaining to spousal murder.
+I suppose it is a sad fact of either my pessimistic outlook on life - or simply life itself - that I cannot think of a good example of equilibrium outside of Mondrian's paintings, of course.

 > However, even in the new aesthetic, the word "equilibrium" has caused many misunderstandings and repeated errors.
 > The only way to correct them will be by attentive study of the plastic expression of the new art.
 > It will be seen that the equilibrium in the new art is not a static state without action, as is generally thought but,
 > on the contrary, *a continuous and mutually annihilating opposition of equivalent but unequal elements.*
 (p.
 252)

+**Team Building**
+I believe that at minimum a team must have at least two people: at least one who is more pragmatic and comfortable with physical aspects (xSxx) and one who is more idealistic and comfortable with spiritual aspects (xNxx).

 > *The physical aspect of man, of life, diminishes in opposition to the spiritual aspect, which becomes stronger.*
 (p.
 254)

+**Team Building**
 A team can approach equilibrium by having members whose personalities compliment one another.
 Having spiritual portraits of the team members makes it easy to see where their strengths lie and what type of person could help add diversity and achieve equilibrium.

 > It is therefore of great importance for humanity that art manifest in an exact way the constant but varying
 > rhythm of opposition of the two principal aspects of all life.
 > The rhythm of the straight line in rectangular opposition indicates